RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/fileformat-truck.md

 -   **useMaxRPM**: <span style="color:#BD0058">0 or 1</span>; <span style="color:#0B8A00">default = 0</span>; \[Yes/No\] Whether or not to use the max rpm (in the engine section) as the highest number on the tachometer.
 Note that your actual max rpm is MaxRPM+20%.
 Do not include the 20% on your tachometer or it will be inaccurate.
 Tachometer needle is from -120° to 120°.
 -   **helpMaterial**: <span style="color:#BD0058">String</span>; <span style="color:#0B8A00">default = tracks/black</span>; The help material (a picture that shows command instructions).
 NOTE: This value overrides settings from [section "help"](#help)

+Since version 2026.01, each `texturedashboard` is rendered to a different RTT texture.
+The first `texturedashboard` is rendered to `RTTTexture1`, the second one to `RTTTexture2`, and so on.
+There are
+10 textures available and you can preview them using the Texture Tool in _Tools > Texture tool_.

 Example:

 ```